Tropical Storm Erika: International assistance

 The Government of the Cayman Islands donated US$500,000 and requested residents of the territory to donate supplies.
 Japan's government provided US$100,000-worth of generators, water purifiers, and water tanks through the Japan International Cooperation Agency.
 Japan later signed a US1.6 million grant for disaster resilience supplies in January 2016.
 A further TT$5 million (US$784,000) was provided by Trinidad and Tobago.
 The Government of Guyana provided a shipment of 68 tonnes of rice collected through public and private donations, three times more than targeted.
 Through its Excess Rainfall Programme, the Caribbean Catastrophe Risk Insurance Facility provided €6.5 million (US$2.4 million) to the Government of Dominica—the maximum payout allowable.
 Thousands of school supplies, including books and writing utensils, were collected by the Caribbean Community.
 The Adventist Development and Relief Agency (ADRA), All Hands Volunteers, Convoy of Hope, ChildFund, and the Organization of American States also provided assistance.

 The initial response from UNICEF included the distribution of over 600 hygiene kits and 4,000 water purification tablets.
 Logistical support, namely satellite phones, solar chargers, and laptops, were provided by the International Telecommunication Union.
 Four tonnes of medical supplies provided by the PAHO arrived on September 9, and the Government of Brazil supplied additional medical items in October.
-After an initial release of funds on September 3, the International Federation of Red Cross and Red Crescent Societies (IFRC) launched an emergency appeal on September 10 for approximately US$1 million to assist 12,000 people.
+After an initial release of funds on September 3, the International Federation of Red Cross and Red Crescent Societies launched an emergency appeal on September 10 for approximately US$1 million to assist 12,000 people.
 The society's relief operation lasted until April 10, 2016, and provided 12,382 people with life-saving assistance.
-The IFRC's primary goal was to restore access to clean water; more than half a million litres of water was provided during the seven-month operation.
+Their primary goal was to restore access to clean water; more than half a million litres of water was provided during the seven-month operation.
 In regards to health, psychosocial support was made available to 873 people, roughly half of the original goal.
 Hygiene awareness and distribution of kits proved successful, with all 1,000 kits supplied to those in need.
 The Dominican Red Cross mass-promoted the Red Cross First Aid mobile app to 8,000 phones, though only 399 people downloaded it.
 Cash grants of US$334—by way of Visa debit cards—were provided to 279 families to cover lost property.
 A total of 1,000 mattresses were provided to survivors and a request for additional beds was made; however, limited funds prevented fulfillment.